tghnx1/WebServ_C-/README.md

 ## How I used AI Coding Tools

-I used AI coding tools (Cursor / Claude) as a **pair programmer**, not as an automatic code generator.
+I used AI coding tools (GitHub Copilot Chat, Cursor) as a **pair programmer**, not as an automatic code generator.

 Specifically, I used AI for:
 - Discussing design trade-offs for config parsing and CGI execution.